open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/nodejs.md

 </details>

-The span generated for you tracks the lifetime of a request to the `/rolldice` route.
+The generated span tracks the lifetime of a request to the `/rolldice` route.

 Send a few more requests to the endpoint, and then wait for a little bit and you'll get metrics printed out to the console, such as the following